 Pattern libraries are reusable combinations of components that solve a specific problem and help users achieve their goals and ensure consistency.

-In most cases, pattern libraries are not as robust as component libraries, but they are no less important for design uniformity.
-They also usually include content structure and layout options.
+Pattern libraries are usually less robust than component libraries, but are no less critical for design uniformity.
+They typically include content structure and layout options.

-Design systems are useful and save both time and money.
-They provide guidance to all involved in the development of digital products.
-But they need experts who can not only design the system, but also further develop, maintain, and most importantly, improve it.
+Design systems are helpful and save both time and money.
+They guide everyone involved in the development of digital products.
+To make it work well, we need experts who can not only design the system, but also further develop, maintain, and most importantly, improve it.